Hornwitser/tachyon-diagen/README.md

 A Diagen script is a Python script that sets a global variable named `dialogues` to a dictionary of dialogue name to a dialogue section definetion.
-In other words, a typical script will have the following
+And optionally sets another global variable named `events` with event definitions.
+In other words, a typical script will have the following form:
-form:

 ```py
 dialogues = {